Prologue

 Vroom!

-"Good morning, Mr. Georges," said the driver, a middle-aged man with graying hair and a tired smile.
+"Good morning, Mr. Georges," the driver, a middle-aged man with graying hair, looked at him with a tired smile.
 His name was Manuel, and he had been on the same route for years.
-Georges had known him for years, their interactions a small comfort in his otherwise monotonous routine.

-"Good morning, Manuel," Georges replied, forcing a smile as he pulled the bus pass from his pocket.
+"Good morning, Manuel," Georges forced a smile as he pulled the bus pass from his pocket.
 "How are you today?"

-"No doubt," Georges agreed, nodding.
+"No doubt," Georges nodded agreeing.
 "I hope at least your breakfast was warm."

 "It was, yes.
 My wife makes sure of it," Manuel smiled with a touch of pride.
 "And you, Georges?
 Anything new?"